emilysxng/nw-hacks-2023/README.md

 # nw-hacks-pill-dispenser
+(Not completed source code, still waiting on teammates to upload the rest)

 Project submission for nwHacks 2023.
 Smart pill dispenser that reminds you to take medication, dispenses pills, and keeps track of expiry dates and temperature & humidity conditions.

 - Provides an auditory reminder to take medication/supplements at scheduled intervals